Boers and Bernstein

 Boers and Bernstein was an afternoon drive-time sports talk show on Chicago's WSCR hosted by former Chicago Sun-Times columnist Terry Boers and Dan Bernstein.
-The pairing debuted in 1999 and originally aired from 8 a.m. to 12 p.m., then aired from 10a-2p and 2p-6p until moving to its final 1p-6p time slot in 2009, making it the longest-running sports talk program in Chicago.
+The pairing debuted on August 16, 1999, and originally aired from 8 a.m. to 12 p.m., then aired from 10a-2p and 2p-6p until moving to its final 1p-6p time slot in 2009, making it one of the longest-running sports talk programs in Chicago.
 Boers and Bernstein's final show was officially December 22, 2016.
+Boers died on January 23, 2026, at the age of 75.

+History

+Station leadership decided to team Boers with Bernstein in early 1999 when Bernstein became a full time on air host at WSCR.
+Management believed their differing strengths, Boers’ engaging humor and Bernstein’s incisive analysis, would create a dynamic, debate oriented midday program that distinguished itself from solo hosted shows and helped the pairing gain early prominence.